adlnet-archive/xci/README.md

 	Whenever you link a piece of Learning Registry content to a competency/competency framework/performance framework, this system sends a paradata document back to the LR.
 Create a name and password for Node01 of the [Learning Registry](https://node01.public.learningregistry.net/apps/oauth-key-management/).
 Then set LR_PUBLISH_NAME and LR_PUBLISH_PASSWORD in your settings file.
+	You will probably want to test this out first at the [LR sandbox](https://node01.public.learningregistry.net/apps/oauth-key-management/).
+To publish to sandbox, the LR_PUBLISH_ENDPOINT should be https://sandbox.learningregistry.org/publish and to publish to node01, it should be https://node01.public.learningregistry.net/publish.

 Run